Azure Container Instances

 Configure metrics collection

-While you configure metrics collection you need to tag the location field in the source with right location value.
+- Tag the location field in the source with correct Azure resource location value.

 Configure logs collection